pachyderm/pachyderm/doc/docs/2.0.x/how-tos/pipeline-operations/delete-pipeline.md

 # Delete a Pipeline

-When you no longer need a pipeline, you can delete it by using the `pachctl delete pipeline` command or in the UI.
-When you delete a pipeline, Pachyderm destroys the following components:

-* The pipeline Kubernetes pod
-* The output repository **with all data**# Delete a Pipeline You can delete it by running:
+You can delete a pipeline by running:

 ```shell
 pachctl delete pipeline <pipeline_name>